slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

 ---
 layout: page
-title: "Engineering Culture at LeanIX - The Software Architect Elevator"
+title: "How we are Lean(IX)? - Adopting Best Practices from : Software Architect Elevator - Gregor Hohpe"
 excerpt: "Best bits and its implementation "
 categories: tldr
 tags: [tldr]